Chinese mitten crab: Invasiveness

-Chinese mitten crabs have also invaded German waters, where they destroy fishing nets, hurt native fish species and damage local dams, causing damage of up to 80 million Euros.
+Chinese mitten crabs have also invaded German waters, where they destroy fishing nets, hurt native fish species, and damage local dams, causing damage of up to 80 million euros.
 These crabs migrated from China to Europe as early as 1900 and were first documented by official German reports in 1912 from Aller River.
-After an investigation by German scientists in 1933, it was thought that the crabs migrated to Europe through ballast water in commercial ships.
+After an investigation by German scientists in 1933, the crabs were thought to have migrated to Europe through ballast water in commercial ships.
 The crabs are the only freshwater crab species in Germany, and their tendency to dig holes has caused damage to industrial infrastructure and dams.

 The first time the crab was brought to Europe was most likely by commercial vessels.
-Ships must fill their ballast water tanks and during one of these filling events, it could have been the spawning time for the mitten crab.
-Since the larvae are free floating and 1.7–5 mm in size, it would have been easy for them to be swept into the ballast water tank.
+Ships must fill their ballast water tanks, and one of these filling events could have been the spawning time for the mitten crab.
+Since the larvae are free floating and 1.7–5 mm in size, they easily could have been swept into the ballast water tank.
 Once the ship reached Europe and emptied its tank, the crab larvae were released.
 Over time, this repetition would allow for a prominent mitten crab population in Europe.
-The crab has spread and can be found in continental Europe, southern France, United States of America (the San Francisco Bay), and the United Kingdom.
+The crab has spread and can be found in continental Europe, the United States (San Francisco Bay), and the United Kingdom.
 A 15-year period in Germany when the crabs were gradually entering Europe is known as the "establishment phase".

 Management efforts

-Management efforts have been shown to be very difficult.
-This is due to its abundance, high reproductive rate, and high physiological tolerance.
-All the following efforts were attempted but showed little improvement: "catch as many as you can", migration barriers, trapping, raising awareness, electrical screens, and pulses.
+Management efforts have been shown to be very difficult, due to its abundance, high reproductive rate, and high physiological tolerance.
+All the following efforts were attempted but showed little improvement - "catch as many as you can", migration barriers, trapping, raising awareness, and electrical screens and pulses.

-There has been a discussion of capturing the breeding crabs at the river mouths.
-There have been difficulties in carrying out this plan though.
+Discussion of capturing the breeding crabs at the river mouths has occurred, but difficulties in carrying out this plan have arisen.
 Other strategies such as capturing them when they pile up at dams have proven somewhat effective.
 The problem arises when the crabs climb the walls of the dams and over into the rivers behind the dams.